TheFourthKaramazov/Point-Pro/Usage.md

 # Usage Guide for Depth Analysis Tool in Jupyter Notebooks

-This guide explains how to use the Depth Analysis Tool efficiently in Jupyter Notebooks.
+This guide explains how to use Point-Pro efficiently in Jupyter Notebooks.

 ## Setup